Demo: Deploy an InterSystems IRIS Sharded Cluster

-This First Look introduces you to the InterSystems IRIS® data platform sharding feature and its use in a sharded cluster to horizontally scale InterSystems IRIS for data volume.
+This article introduces you to the InterSystems IRIS® data platform sharding feature and its use in a sharded cluster to horizontally scale InterSystems IRIS for data volume.

 How Can Sharding Help You?